 2012 Audi A4 Review

-With its sharp interior and exterior styling, available all-wheel drive and good fuel economy, the 2012 Audi A4 is a viable alternative to more costly competitors.
+With its exterior styling and sharp interior, available all-wheel drive and good fuel economy, the 2012 Audi A4 is a viable alternative to more costly competitors.

 Frequent comparisons are drawn to competitors such as the BMW 3-Series, which reviewers often consider to be the benchmark for performance within the class.
 Many say that the Audi A4 may ultimately suit drivers better in the real world.
 “The A4 may be best in class, period,” says Automobile Magazine.
 “Purists and weekend racers will rightfully stand behind the better-balanced BMW 3-series, but for the majority of buyers looking for German driving dynamics, great design, and good fuel economy, this may be the best bet.”